How To Sell Art Locally And Make Money In 2026

 Who still uses business cards nowadays?

-Well, you might have a point in there.
-Considering most artists sell their work online, they don’t need business cards at all.
+Well, you might have a point there.
+Considering most artists and graphic designers sell their work online, using business cards becomes irrelevant.

 Build Relationships With Local Galleries